noir-lang/noir/docs/docs/developers/contracts/compiling_contracts/how_to_compile_contract.md

 :::note
 This command looks for `Nargo.toml` files by ascending up the parent directories, and will compile the top-most Nargo.toml file it finds.
-Eg: if you are in `/hobbies/cool-game/contracts/easter-egg/`, and both `cool-game` and `easter-egg` contain a Nargo.toml file, then `aztec-compile` will be performed on `cool-game/Nargo.toml` and compile the project(s) specified within it.
+Eg: if you are in `/hobbies/cool-game/contracts/easter-egg/`, and both `cool-game` and `easter-egg` contain a Nargo.toml file, then `aztec-nargo compile` will be performed on `cool-game/Nargo.toml` and compile the project(s) specified within it.
 Eg
 ```
 [workspace]
 members = [